pawarherschel/UniOfAalto2ndPhase/analytical.typ

   = Goals and non-goals<gang>
 ]

 There were many ideas, but what I could use weren't only limited by the medium of the game, but also by the page limit for the assignment.
 So, I had work within those limitations.
 Also, a strong core is better than multiple underdeveloped ideas.
-It's also better to add a strong core, rather than removing and suffering backlash.
+It's also better to add to a strong core, rather than removing mechanics and suffering backlash.

 Describing your game's @cgi limit by using @dg and @dng.